azizbensalem/azizbensalem/README.md

 - 🌐 Developed several web applications using React, Node.js, Symfony, Laravel, and Flask.
 - 📦 Deployed web apps to Microsoft Azure.
 - 🛠️ Worked on DevOps projects, utilizing Docker and GitLab CI/CD.

+## 💼 Projects

+I've worked on a variety of projects during my academic studies and internships.
+Here are some highlights:

+- 🚀 [Project Name 1](link-to-repository): A description of project 1.
+- 🌐 [Project Name 2](link-to-repository): A description of project 2.
+- ⚙️ [Project Name 3](link-to-repository): A description of project 3.

+Feel free to explore my repositories for more projects and code samples.

 ## 🌟 DevOps Enthusiast